v2saumb/conferencecentral/README.md

 "Limitations: The Datastore enforces some restrictions on queries.
 Violating these will cause it to raise exceptions.
 For example, **combining too many filters, using inequalities for multiple properties, or combining an inequality with a sort order on a different property are all currently disallowed.
 Also filters referencing multiple properties sometimes require secondary indexes to be configured.** "

+Specifically to solve our problem we will have to query all the sessions where the start_time  < 19:00 and where the session_type != 'WORKSOP'.
+In theory this should work however in this case  both **start_time  < 19:00**  and  **session_type != 'WORKSOP'** are inequality filters and as per the current limitations of the datastore we can not combine inequality filters on multiple properties.

 **Proposed and Implemented Soultion:** After going through multiple documents and web forums I implemented the following solution.

 	* Query the sessions before the specified time 7PM(19:00) in this case and store it a variable timeQry. remember to fetch only the keys.